lucasrodes/whatstk/README.md

 group conversation, click the three dots (up-right) and select More.
 Finally, click on Email chat.
 More information can be found [here](https://www.whatsapp.com/faq/en/s60/21055276)

+**_Is this working for all languages?_**

+So far, this code was succesfully ran in the following languages:
+- English (24-clock)
+- Spanish (24-clock)

+Please report an issue if it is not working for you!

 **_How do I setup a virtual environment?_**